 - 4 sprigs fresh thyme

-- In a small bowl, combine orange juice, lemon juice, oil, salt, pepper, garlic and thyme.
+- In a small bowl, combine 1 cup orange juice, lemon juice, 3 Tablespoons oil, ½ teaspoon salt, ½ teaspoon pepper, 3 sliced garlics and 4 sprigs thyme.
 Pour into large zip-log bag or a bowl.

 - Pierce chicken breasts with a fork and add to the marinade.